icons8/lunacy-docs/docs/tools_new.md

 ## Comment tool

 Use the **Comment tool** to leave comments and notes for yourself to view later or to comment on other people’s documents and collect feedback.
 Commenting is only available in <a href="https://lunacy.docs.icons8.com/clouddocs/" target="_blank">cloud documents</a>.

-To view and manage comments available in a document, select the **Comment tool** on the toolbar or press `C` to enable comment mode.
-The comments available on the current page will appear on the canvas.
+Apart from text, you can also **comment with stickers or voice recordings**.

 To **add a comment** to a document: